 Marie defended her Ph.D. in Computer Science in May 2010.
-Her main interest are in Health Care Logistics, i.e. how concepts from logistics and optimization can be applied in Health Care Delivery to improve performance and help management decisions.
+Her main interest is in Health Care Logistics, i.e. how concepts from logistics and optimization can be applied in Health Care Delivery to improve performance and help management decisions.
 She has a Master of Science degree in Software Engineering from Blekinge Institute of Technology, 2004.

-Dr. Johanna Törnquist Krasemann, Assistant Professor
+Dr. Johanna Törnquist Krasemann, Associate Professor

 Johanna has a M.Sc. in Civil Engineering with focus on Transportation and Communication Systems from Linköping University.
 She received her Ph.D. at BTH in June 2006 with the dissertation titel " Railway Traffic Disturbance Management".
 Her main focus is on decision-support for railway traffic and transport systems using optimization techniques.
 She is one of two coordinators of the National ITS postgraduate school and on the board of the national research program KAJT (Kapacitet i Järnvägstrafiken).

-Dr. Gideon Mbiydzenyuy
+Dr. Gideon Mbiydzenyuy, project leader

 Gideon Mbiydzenyuy received his PhD degree in Computer Science from BTH in may 2013, within the area Road Transport Telematic Applications.
 His interest is on how telematic applications can be used to improve performance in road based Heavy Goods Vehicle Transport.
 His research is focused on how to maximize the benefits of telematic applications for road freight transport through strategic analysis of platforms and resources required by such applications.
 Results of his research are useful for supporting strategic decision making relating to planning of telematic applications in road transport.